vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

     **AF ADC:** "82Y, cleared to land northern pad"
     **82Y:** "Cleared to land northen pad, 82Y"

-Helicopters inbound for the Queensland Government Air facility HLS shall be issued a standard fixed wing circuit instruction for the applicable duty runway, complying to fixed wing operations unless another approach is operationally required.
+Helicopters inbound for the Queensland Government Air facility HLS shall be issued a standard fixed wing circuit instruction for the applicable duty runway, complying with fixed wing operations unless another approach is requested or desired.

 Helicopters inbound from the south via PKR for either the northen or central helipad shall be instructed to "cross 10L and 10R" alongside any other tracking or traffic information.